zontreck/ASim/README.md

 mantis").
 Useful information to include:
  * description of what went wrong
  * stack trace
- * OpenSim.log (attach as file)
+ * ZSim.log (attach as file)
- * OpenSim.ini (attach as file)
+ * ZSim.ini (attach as file)
  * if running under mono: run OpenSim.exe with the "--debug" flag:

        mono --debug OpenSim.exe

-# More Information on OpenSim
+# More Information on ZSim

-More extensive information on building, running, and configuring OpenSim, as well as how to report bugs, and participate in the OpenSim project can always be found at http://opensimulator.org.

-Thanks for trying OpenSim, we hope it is a pleasant experience.
+Thanks for trying ZSim.
+We hope you like our patches more than the official OpenSim project!